Chemical Protection & Cleanroom Products

 100 per box, individually packed.

-The Tyvek® Dual garment combines Tyvek® on the front with an SMS nonwoven on the back panel.
-The Tyvek® front provides an ideal balance of protection, durability and comfort.
-It is permeable to both air and water vapour, yet repels water-based liquids and aerosols.
-It offers an excellent barrier against fine particles and fibres down to 1 micron in size.
-It is ultra-low-linting and antistatically treated.
+Tyvek® garments are composed of flash spun high density polyethylene, providing an ideal balance of protection, durability and comfort.
+Tyvek® is permeable to both air and water vapour, yet repels water-based liquids and aerosols.
+It offers an excellent barrier against fine particles and fibres (down to 1 micron in size), is ultra-low-linting and antistatically treated.
 Silicon non-added.
-The large, breathable back panel, made of SMS nonwoven, offers lower protection against particles (down to 3 microns in size) and light water-based splashes, yet high levels of comfort.

 |Product Size||Article Number||Additional info|